Ten West Link banner

 Ten West Link Transmission Line

-Sargent & Lundy supported the development of new interstate 500-kV transmission line project as independent engineer
+Serving as independent engineer, Sargent & Lundy supported the development of a new 125-mile interstate 500-kV transmission line.

 Ten West Link Transmission Line